 DAN: At present to continue to build our networks and encourage practitioners and those who use services to work collectively against inequality and oppression.
 This means working with trade unions and service user movements to avoid divide and rule.
 While imperfect, we need to defend what system of social support we have left while envisaging something better.
 While we are under a sustained attack in the UK which is resulting in a marked increase in poverty, in Greece we have seen people turning their children into social services, as they have no way to buy the necessities of life for them.SWAN has a network of regional groups in the UK and in Eire and they will have their own particular priorities.

 At the moment anti-racist social work is especially important in the wake of increased far-right activity in the UK (the rise of the English Defence League and Islamophobia in the UK, the brutal attacks on Roma in Eastern Europe).
 We must continue to work with disabled people to refute attacks dividing them as either ‘lazy scroungers’ or ‘worthy strivers’.

-SWH: If someone wants to become more familiar or collaborate with SWAN, where would they found you on the web, and what key points do you want them know?
+SWH: If someone wants to become more familiar or collaborate with SWAN, where would they find you on the web, and what key points do you want them to know?

 DAN: SWAN has an English language website – www.socialworkfuture.org – and a Facebook site.
 Our twitter handle is @swansocialwork.
 We gladly welcome written contributions on radical practice both in the UK and internationally- email email@example.com.
 We would also be delighted to have more folk in the US and Canada link up with us, though we do have connections already in some cities and states.
 In terms of key points, we would ask practitioners to look at the global neoliberal project over the last 30 years and the attendant rise in inequality and social problems.
 What do you feel the priorities of a social worker should be?